Architects of Life: Social enterprise inspires ex-offenders to go from stereotype to archetype

 At 17, Andrew was arrested for rioting, sentenced to 30 months in jail and five strokes of the cane.

-“The gang became my family,” Andrew, now 40, says.
+“My family was going through a rough patch and the gang became my family,” Andrew, now 40, says.
 “I found a sense of belonging, mutual understanding and support.
 We were there for each other, although we were misguided.”

 It was only during his term at the now-closed Queenstown Remand Prison that Andrew found the understanding and support he craved, albeit from an unexpected source.
 Somebody had left a Bible in the cell, he tells Salt&Light in an exclusive interview.